BioinfoIPBLN/reanalyzerGSE/README.md

 reanalyzerGSE.pk.sh -h

 usage: [options]
 -h | -help # Type this to get help
-		-i | -GEO_ID # GEO_ID (GSEXXXXXX, separated by comma if more than one) or folder containing raw reads (please provide full absolute path, e.g. /path/folder_name/)
+		-i | -input # GEO_ID (GSEXXXXXX, separated by comma if more than one) or folder containing raw reads (please provide full absolute path, e.g. /path/folder_name/)
 		-n | -name # Name of the project/folder to create and store results -o | -output_folder # Destination folder
 		-p | -cores # Number of cores
-		-P | -number_parallel # Number of files to be processed in parallel (10 by default) -r | -reference_genome # Reference genome to be used (.fasta file or .gz, absolute pathway) -a | -annotation # Reference annotation to be used (.gtf file, absolute pathway) -t | -transcripts # Referece transcripts to be used (.fasta cDNA file, absolute pathway, only used if '-s' argument not provided so salmon prediction of strandness is required)
+		-P | -parallel_number # Number of files to be processed in parallel (10 by default) -r | -reference_genome # Reference genome to be used (.fasta file or .gz, absolute pathway) -a | -annotation # Reference annotation to be used (.gtf file, absolute pathway) -t | -transcripts # Referece transcripts to be used (.fasta cDNA file, absolute pathway, only used if '-s' argument not provided so salmon prediction of strandness is required)